egdelgadillo/simple-web-framework/README.md

 This module is self-explanatory.
 This is the base module of the development part of the project as it provides the basic TypeScript functionality.

+#### http-server

+We use the the http-server module to serve and render the root `index.html` file on **localhost:8080** (By default).

-#### parcel-bundler
+#### webpack

-We use the the parcel-bundler module to serve and render the root `index.html` file on **localhost:1234** (By default).
-It also recognizes and handles the TypeScript file, compiles it to JavaScript and therefore is executed on the client-side.
-Thanks to this module we can import the **.ts** file directly to the `index.html` file with a simple `<script>` tag.
+We use webpack to compile the TypeScript files to JavaScript and therefore is executed on the client-side.
+This enables us to use Typescript's import syntax without having to worry how will javascript handle it.
+It creates a javascript bundle for the `index.html` to use.
+This will be located at the `dist` folder.

 #### concurrently